 Sometimes on the blog I fear like I sound like a broken record.
-I feel like I’m always banging on about how I don’t tend to plan very much – whether it’s travelling around South East Asia or bumping around the backroads of Spain in a campervan – my typical travel style is the ‘let’s see what happens, shall we?’ variety.
+I feel like I’m always banging on about how I don’t tend to travel plan very much – whether it’s travelling around South East Asia or bumping around the back roads of Spain in a campervan – my typical travel style is the ‘let’s see what happens, shall we?’ variety.

 But here I am again.
 I suddenly feel the same as I did in those moments as a recent situation reared up to potentially derail me.
 Instead, I just pulled the points lever and redirected my train.

 Where are you going with this train analogy, Meg?
 I hear you ask.

 Making A Travel Plan